Orientation is a jumpstart on success at TU.

-Students aren’t the only ones going through a big transition as they head off to college.
-Parents and families can find themselves with just as wide of a range of emotions including excitement, satisfaction, uncertainty and a strong sense of already missing their college student.
+Students aren’t the only ones going through a big transition as they start college.
+Parents and families can find themselves with their own transitions taking place, and a wide range of emotions including excitement, satisfaction, uncertainty, and a strong sense of already missing their student.

 The University of Tulsa can help you and your family make those adjustments by helping you stay informed about what’s happening on campus and through the mutual support of other TU parents.

 See this page for ways to stay connected to the TU campus and to the TU Parent and Family Association.